 As a national museum’s program operations and presence grew, its leadership sought to prepare for a changing future.
 Founded as a public entity, its people, politics, processes, and technologies were established using federal processes.
 As its reach expanded over time, it began to seek the flexibility and benefits of aligning more closely with a private-sector model.
 Moving toward a private-sector budget structure would give the museum more flexibility to apply new, industry-leading operational practices that would optimize its business practices.

-The museum engaged Eagle Hill to assess multiple business process areas, with the goal of designing and implementing business process improvement (BPI) initiatives to simplify processes, reduce costs, build staff capacity, and drive institution-wide culture change.
+Goal: Assess multiple business process areas with the goal of designing and implementing business process improvement (BPI) initiatives to simplify processes, reduce costs, build staff capacity, and drive institution-wide culture change.

 The museum initially chose Eagle Hill because, apart from our qualifications, its leadership liked that we were smaller, and that we customized our approach to the museum’s unique organization, challenges, and goals.

 From the very beginning, we took an unconventional approach to reimagining the museum’s back-end business processes.
 Eagle Hill conducted extensive interviews, focus groups, and surveys among the museum’s C-level leadership, key stakeholders, and process participants to map current processes, design future-state process models, and identify existing gaps within each area.

 Many of the museum’s back-end functions and processes were rooted in the organization’s federal origins, with paper-heavy, duplicative operating procedures.

 The workplace environment could benefit significantly by transitioning to a model that brought customer service, results, and culture transformation to the fore.

 After gathering and presenting our initial findings, Eagle Hill’s work ran in concurrent streams.
 Keys to our success: